-Young People aged 15 - 18 from Gravesend in Kent, talk to their peers both locally and across the UK about ehat’s it like to be a young person in 2019?
+Young People aged 15 - 18 from Gravesend in Kent, talk to their peers both locally and across the UK about what’s it like to be a young person in 2019?
 How do daily pressures such as social media, school and sex affect you?
-These young people from Gifted Young Generation, based in The Grand Healthy Living Centre, talk about life; the funny bits, the difficult bits and the embarrassing bits.
+These young people from Gifted Young Generation, based in The Grand Healthy Living Centre in Gravesend, talk about life; the funny bits, the difficult bits and the embarrassing bits.

 How can drama boost confidence?
 How does music make you more resilient?
 And why does painting help you become a more imaginative thinker?

 Just before the end of the last school year in May (2019), we chatted to two teachers and a panel of guests about the importance of the arts and creativity in school.
 The discussion was passionate and in-depth.
 Not only did we talk about the need for the arts to be taught in schools, but we discussed the restrictions and negative impact the English Baccalaureate can have on some young people and their futures.

 This podcast is a little different to the rest of our season, and features the voices of many more adults and their views, as teachers on the lives of young people.